Benefits and Expectations

 - Mentorship from faculty and partners from organizations engaged in advancing the progression

-of Black constituents
+of Black constituents.

 - Travel funds to attend local or national conference focused on equity and justice

-in the black community
+in the black community.

-- Project budget up to $500
+- Project budget up to $500 (to be applied only to project expenses).

-- Recognition as Community Scholar
+- Recognition as Community Scholar.

 Expectations of Scholars

-through April:
+activities from September through April:

 - Develop a research project that illuminates the issues of systemic racism and/or social